angrycoding/naval_clash_bot/README.md

 - There are no methods in Telegram Mini App API that could give developers more freedom on adjusting the applications's window.
 For example: hide title bar, ajust title bar (what if I'd like to provide localized title?).
 - Very strange? support on linux.
 Window has fixed size no matter what I do, but maybe it's just a problem with my OS.
 - Ability to create app without binding it to bot.
 I believe that for some of the apps this link can be useful but on the other hand, for some it's just useless.
 It's like you can create WebApp using BotFather, but why do you have to connect it to bot in case if your app doesn't have any functionality that could potentially be dedicated to the bot.

-## Server overview

-Server side code is written using [TypeScript](https://www.typescriptlang.org/), in order to run it locally (**only locally**, never do it on production, because it's very inefficient performance wise), I use [nodemon](https://nodemon.io/) in combination with the TypeScript compliler itself it gives us very simple way to compile all typescript stuff automatically when you change something in your sources.
-Besides that most notable part for backend is [Socket.IO](https://socket.io/), but that's obvious since it's already mentioned that it's used on the front-end side.
-So again, no rocket science here, just get yourself familiar with it by running it locally.
-Also check [makeBundle.js](https://github.com/angrycoding/naval_clash_bot/blob/main/server/makeBundle.js) that is responsible for producing "production" bundle using [Browserify](https://browserify.org/).